-Kathy Cannon is a partner in the firm’s Washington, D.C. office and chair of the International Trade and Customs practice group.
+Kathy Cannon is managing partner of the firm’s Washington, D.C. office and former chair of the International Trade and Customs practice group.
 With more than 30 years of experience in international trade law, Ms. Cannon focuses her practice on assisting domestic industries that are experiencing injury due to unfairly traded imports, primarily through the use of antidumping and countervailing duty laws.

 Ms. Cannon has been involved in a wide range of trade matters, including World Trade Organization (WTO) international disputes and negotiations, and she has participated in implementing trade legislation and regulation.
 She has been involved in rules and dispute settlement issues in the ongoing Doha Round of trade negotiations, and previously was involved in the Uruguay Round of trade negotiations, and the North American Free Trade Agreement (NAFTA).
 She has also represented U.S. exporters charged with dumping by third countries.